AhmedAlzubairi1/GoingViral/README.md

 - How to play tutorial to show you how to play the game.

 ## Documentation
-Click read the docs shield above and see comments on the code.
+Click readthedocs shield above and see comments on the code.